 What do these metrics mean to me?

 These numbers are still up to your interpretation.
-According to GTmetrix, a 6 second load time and a 2MB website is above average.
+According to GTmetrix, a 6-second load time and a 2MB website are above average.
 If through analytics you know your user base is mostly mobile users, this could be a big problem and could increase your bounce rate.
 This is where the information provided shouldn’t be taken as is and should be applied to your website’s specific needs.
 If you know through analytics that your user base is entirely desktop users in a city with multiple high-speed internet options, these numbers aren’t nearly as detrimental.
 That doesn’t mean they shouldn’t be improved.
-I have a personal goal to make websites under 1mb, and I personally wouldn’t be happy with a 6 second load time.
+I have a personal goal to make websites under 1MB, and I personally wouldn’t be happy with a 6-second load time.

 What can you do to improve these metrics?

 Follow the recommendations from both Google and GTmetrix and you can see the numbers drop, in a good way.
 There are far too many different approaches to their suggestions for me to list them all but as an example; to enable caching, which is a big factor in page speed, you could do it through your hosting server or use a WordPress plugin.
 Even then, the way you do it through your server could depend upon what type of server you are using.
 GTmetrix does a good job of explaining how to execute their recommendations and if all else fails the answer is ALWAYS on Google.

 The truth is I completely stopped using Google PageSpeed Insights.
 GTmetrix page speed offers results from Google, Yslow, and offers multiple other metrics, including waterfall graphs, etc. Google offers part of the picture but, in my opinion, doesn’t do a good job of explaining how they calculate their 1-100 grade.
 Did you know they will mark you down for using their own scripts?